scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 How does SCION differ from previous failed attempts to deploy path-aware networking?
 Why?
 - *Bananas*:
 - ...

+TODO: look at p.
+582 of the Book

 # Transition mechanisms
 As we presented in {{I-D.dekater-scion-overview}}, SCION comprises multiple transition mechanisms that allow an incremental deployment and coexistence with existing protocols.